In this article, we outline some options for using retirement savings plans to save for future needs.

 Roth IRAs (https://www.irs.gov/retirement-plans/traditional-and-roth-iras) use contributions after tax has already been taken out.
 When you retire, no taxes are owed on the withdrawals.

 For either an IRA or a Roth IRA, it can be helpful to set up automatic contributions to the account directly from your checking account so you are regularly, and automatically, contributing.
 There are many other nuances and rules associated with these accounts, so be careful to follow IRS guidelines (https://www.irs.gov/retirement-plans/individual-retirement-arrangements-iras).
+Be especially aware of the income limits for IRA contribution deductions and Roth IRA contribution eligibility.

 SEP IRA and Simple IRA Accounts